nathanielyoon/libn/router/README.md

 ## default

-Define path parameters with `#name`.
+Define path parameters by prefixing their names with a `#`.
 Only one handler runs per request.

 ```ts ignore
 import { Router } from "@libn/router";